MisterJimson/flutter_keyboard_visibility/README.md

 React to keyboard visibility changes.

-### Note about Flutter Web support
+### Note about Flutter Web and Desktop support

 Web support is an open issue [here](https://github.com/MisterJimson/flutter_keyboard_visibility/issues/10).
-Currently this library will just return `false` for keyboard visibility on web.
+Currently this library will just return `false` for keyboard visibility on web and desktop.

 ## Install
 [Install the package](https://pub.dev/packages/flutter_keyboard_visibility/install)